Stamen Design offers the watercolor of Portland above in various sizes.

 We have an Excel spreadsheet of local food and restaurants created by Renee Kimball.
 Please note that when you click on the link, the file will download to your computer.
 Notice the tabs at the bottom: Vocabulary, Food Sources, Chefs, Farm Supplies, Restaurants, Accommodation, and Education.
 Also note that we do continually discuss new resources in our community forums as they come up, so this spreadsheet may not have the very latest that we’ve discovered.

 Here is a list of farmers markets in the city of Portland.
 Also, local is New Seasons, and a number of food cooperatives: The People’s Food Coop, The Alberta Coop, Know Thy Food Coop and Food Front Cooperative.
 Portland does have national grocery chains such as Whole Foods and Trader Joe’s.

 We recommend the Weston A. Price Foundation’s Find Real Food App.
 It is also available as a web based shopping guide.
 The Shopping Guide is organized into best, good and avoid categories.
 The criteria by which products are categorized, is published on the Foundation’s website.
 You can type in your zip code and find local resources.

 Please see this Oregon overview on the Real Milk Campaign’s website.
-Raw cow’s milk is not availabe for retail sale in Oregon.
-You can find raw goat’s milk however at places like The People’s Food Coop, Know Thy Food and Food Front Cooperative.
+Raw cow’s milk is not availabe for retail sale in Oregon, however you may still purchase via herdshare and direct farm sales.
+Please see this overview document of raw milk options with pick up locations in Portland.

-Some of us who live in Northeast or North Portland drive to Vancouver, Washington just across the river where raw milk is legal for retail sale and we purchase raw cow’s milk at Chuck’s.
-They offer 2 kinds of raw milk: Pride and Joy and Dungeness Valley.
+Some of us who live in Northeast or North Portland drive to Vancouver, Washington just across the Columbia river where raw cow’s milk is legal for retail sale and we purchase raw cow’s milk at Chuck’s.
+They offer Dungeness Valley.